duftler/click-to-deploy/k8s/spinnaker/README.md

 #### Install Spinnaker for Google Cloud Platform

-When you click on the "Open in Google Cloud Shell" button above, the management environment will open and ask you to copy/paste and execute a number of commands.
+When you click on the "Open in Google Cloud Shell" button above, the management environment asks you to copy/paste and execute a number of commands.
+Click to copy/paste, then press Enter to execute.

-As part of this process, a `properties` file will be generated.
-You can modify the values in the generated `properties` file to fine-tune the desired configuration _prior_ to launching the actual `setup` script.
+As part of this process, a `properties` file is generated.
+You can modify the values in the generated `properties` file to fine-tune your configuration _before_ launching the actual `setup` script.

 When the initial installation process completes, additional commands will be shown to allow you to:

-* locate your Spinnaker deployment in the GKE Applications view
+* find your Spinnaker deployment in the GKE Applications view
 * access Spinnaker via port-forwarding
 * expose Spinnaker securely using IAP
-* allow others to administer and/or access Spnnakeir
+* allow others to administer and/or access Spinnaker

 and more.